-Concentrations of Risk - The Company maintains cash and cash equivalents in accounts with financial institutions which exceed federally insured limits.
+Concentration of Risk - The Company maintains cash and cash equivalents in accounts with financial institutions which exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 The Company does not believe there is significant credit risk related to its cash and cash equivalents.

 The Company sells its products to a limited number of larger commercial buyers, which may increase the chance of loss due to non-performance by a counterparty.
-Nine (fiscal year 2023), eight (fiscal year 2022), and nine (fiscal year 2021) customers accounted for approximately 92%, 90%, and 85% of the Company's net sales and revenue during fiscal years 2023, 2022, and 2021, respectively.
-At January 31, 2024 and 2023, six and four customers represented approximately 93% and 81%, respectively, of the Company's accounts receivable balance.
+Ten (fiscal year 2024), nine (fiscal year 2023), and eight (fiscal year 2022) customers accounted for approximately 92%, 92%, and 90% of the Company's net sales and revenue during fiscal years 2024, 2023, and 2022, respectively.
+At January 31, 2025 and 2024, six customers in each period represented approximately 92% and 93%, respectively, of the Company's accounts receivable balance.
 The Company has not experienced any significant losses in such accounts.

 Trade Receivables - Trade receivables are recorded at their estimated net realizable value.
 Accounts are considered past due if payment is not received on a timely basis in accordance with the Company's credit terms.
 Accounts considered uncollectible are written off in the period they are determined to be uncollectible.
-As of January 31, 2024 and 2023, the Company believes that all amounts are collectible and an allowance for credit losses was not considered necessary.
+As of January 31, 2025 and 2024, the Company believes that all amounts are collectible and an allowance for credit losses was not considered necessary.

 Inventory - Inventories are carried at the lower of cost or net realizable value.
 Cost for all inventories is determined using the first-in, first-out method.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonable predictable costs of completion, disposal and transportation.
 Inventory includes direct production costs and certain overhead costs such as depreciation, property taxes and utilities related to producing ethanol and related by-product.
 Inventory is permanently written down for instances when cost exceeds estimated net realizable value; such write-downs are based primarily upon commodity prices as the market value of inventory is often dependent upon changes in commodity prices.
-The Company recorded approximately \$0.8 million and \$0.7 million of inventory write-downs in cost of sales at January 31, 2024 and January 31, 2023, respectively.
+The Company recorded approximately \$0.1 million and \$0.8 million of inventory write-downs in cost of sales at January 31, 2025 and January 31, 2024, respectively.
 Fluctuations in the write-down of inventory generally relate to the levels and composition of such inventory at a given point in time and commodity prices.
 The components of inventory are as follows (amounts in thousands):